Giancarlo Stanton Preview, Player Props: Yankees vs. Astros

 Giancarlo Stanton At The Plate

-- Stanton has had an RBI in 29 games this season (34.9%), including 15 multi-RBI outings (18.1%).
-He has also driven home three or more of his team's runs in five contests.
+- In 35.7% of his games this season, Stanton has had at least one RBI.
+He's picked up more than one in 19% and driven in three or more of his team's runs in five contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.